vacp2p/rfc/content/docs/rfcs/35/README.md

 ## After-handshake

-We note that during the initial 1-RTT, handshake messages can be linked to the respective parties through the employed `contentTopic`.
+We note that during the initial 1-RTT communication, handshake messages can be linked to the respective parties through the `contentTopic` employed to communicate.

-After an handshake is completed, parties SHOULD derive from their shared secret key a new random `contentTopic` and continue their communication there.
+After an handshake is completed, parties SHOULD derive from their shared secret key (preferably using `HKDF`) a new random `contentTopic` and continue their communication there.

 When communicating on the new `contentTopic`, parties SHOULD set `protocol-id` to `0` to reduce metadata leakages.

-It is recommended that each party attaches an unencrypted new ephemeral key in `handshake-message` in every sent message.
-According to [Noise processing rules](http://www.noiseprotocol.org/noise.html#processing-rules), this allows every 1 round trip time random updates to the shared secret key by hashing the result of an ephemeral-ephemeral Diffie-Hellman exchange.
+It is recommended that each party attaches an (unencrypted) ephemeral key in `handshake-message` to every message sent.
+According to [Noise processing rules](http://www.noiseprotocol.org/noise.html#processing-rules), this allows updates to the shared secret key by hashing the result of an ephemeral-ephemeral Diffie-Hellman exchange every 1-RTT communication.

 ## Backward Support for Symmetric/Asymmetric Encryption